stormpath/stormpath-framework-spec/password-reset.md

 }
 ```

-Regardless of whether or not the login corresponds to an account, we must render
+Regardless of whether or not the login corresponds to an account, we redirect to
-a success message along the lines of *"If the email address you entered was
+the NEXT_URI.
+By default, this is our login page which displays a mesage: *"If
-associated with an account, you will receive an email from us shortly."*
+the email is  associated with an account, you will receive an email from us
+shortly."*

 If the request is `Accept: application/json`, the status of the response should
 be an HTTP 200 and there should be no body.